 In this section, we’ll take a detailed look at the foundational competencies every AI developer must have.

-Keep in mind, while we’ll discuss various programming languages and frameworks, this doesn’t mean your candidate needs AI expertise in all of them.
-A skilled AI developer should have a comprehensive understanding of the areas listed below, but work with technologies relevant to their specific domain.
+Keep in mind, your candidate doesn’t need AI expertise in every language or framework named here.
+A skilled AI developer should have a comprehensive understanding of these areas but work with the technologies relevant to their specific domain.

 Let’s start with the basics: any AI developer must have a solid foundation in programming.